 Don't wait until it's too late.

 Understanding the risks of cyber extortion and taking proactive steps to protect your business is key to avoiding a disaster.
-With cyber threats rising, especially as we approach the festive season, now’s the time to take action.
+With cyber threats rising, now's the time to take action.

 If you're concerned about the rising threat of cyber extortion or want to make sure your business is prepared, we're here to help.
 At Inflection Point, we can guide you through the right steps to ensure your business is secure, so you can focus on what really matters—growing your business.